knottybiscotti/knottybiscotti/content/writing/Friday Flashing/2025/October/10-10 Leaf Peeping.md

 ---
-title: Leaf Peeping
+Title: Leaf Peeping
-summary: On a guided “leaf peeping” hike, Alex seems to make a connection with the guide.
+Summary: On a guided “leaf peeping” hike, Alex seems to make a connection with the guide.
 She's had enough of her life in the city and is sure a weekend hiking in the woods and looking at the beauty of nature is just what she needs right now.
-date: 2025-10-10
+Date: 2025-10-10
-draft: false
+Draft: false
-showComments: true
+ShowComments: true
 Characters:
   - alex_taylor
   - harper_ellison
-tags:
+Series: Friday Flashing
+Tags:
   - story
   - lesbian
   - alex_taylor